-Note 20.
-Key Management Personnel Compensation
+Note 22.
+Key Management Personnel Compensation and related parties

 Key Management Personnel (KMP) are those people with the authority and responsibility for planning, directing and controlling the activities of Bendigo Community Health Services Ltd., directly or indirectly.

 The KMP of Bendigo Community Health Services Ltd. are deemed to be the: